bananaml/banana-cli/README.md

 4. Try changing the handler, see what happens!
 5. Try changing the init, see what happens!

+## Experimental features:
+- `banana dev --auto-compat=True` to make your GPU code compatible with a CPU machine, by ignoring to("cuda") calls

 ## Future Development:
-- Rewrite boilerplate and dev server to run [Potassium](https://github.com/bananaml/potassium) rather than the current demo code
 - Lock in a stable interface
 - Add the following commands
   - `banana build` -> verify production build